Jimmy Governor: Grievances

-From the outset Ethel Governor was subjected to ridicule and sarcasm from the women of the household, particularly Mrs. Mawbey and her 16-year-old daughter Grace, as well as the teacher Ellen Kerz.
-The comments were directed at her lowly position as a household servant and the fact she was married to an Aborigine.
-The manner in which Ethel was treated during the day was an issue that festered and became magnified in the ensuing months.
-After they had settled at Breelong Jimmy and Ethel decided to fetch their baby and a subsequent incident seems indicative of the tensions that had developed.
-Ethel rode to Dubbo on a borrowed horse to collect her child; when she arrived back with the baby at the Mawbey homestead it had been raining.
+From the outset, Ethel was subjected to ridicule and sarcasm from the women of the household, particularly Kerz, Mrs. Mawbey and her 16-year-old daughter Grace.
+The comments were directed at Ethel's lowly position as a domestic servant and the fact she was married to an Indigenous man.
+The manner in which she was treated during the day was an issue that festered and became magnified in the ensuing months.

+After they had settled at Breelong, Jimmy and Ethel decided to fetch their baby and a subsequent incident seems indicative of the tensions that had developed.
+Ethel rode to Dubbo on a borrowed horse to collect her child; when she returned to the Mawbey homestead with the baby, it had been raining.
 The women took the baby to warm it by the fire.
-While Ethel was unsaddling the horse she watched through the window as the women ridiculed and laughed at her child.
+While Ethel was unsaddling the horse she watched through the window as the women ridiculed and laughed at the child.
 Ethel then went into the house, grabbed her baby and walked the three miles to the camp seething with anger.

-In late June the Governors received a visit from Jimmy's brother Joe and a friend Jack Underwood.
+In late June the Governors received a visit from Jimmy's brother Joe and a friend named Jack Underwood.
 Underwood was aged about 38 years; he walked with a limp and was blind in one eye.
-The two men were on their way to the Redbank Mission near Coonamble to visit family members.
-They returned after nine days to help Jimmy with the fencing work, accompanied by 80-year-old Jack Porter and the Governor brothers' young nephew Peter Governor.
-Joe Governor and Jack Underwood set up their camp about a hundred metres from the Governors' campsite and Porter and young Peter camped another hundred metres further away.
+The two traveled to the Redbank Mission near Coonamble to visit family members, then returned nine days later with 80-year-old Jack Porter and the Governor brothers' young nephew, Peter.
+Joe and Underwood set up their camp about a hundred metres from the Governors' campsite, while Porter and Peter camped another hundred metres further away.

-Bitterness towards the Mawbeys increased in Jimmy Governor's mind as the weather turned colder at Breelong.
-Jimmy had complained that Sarah Mawbey had overcharged him for rations when she compiled the bill and often remarked to Ethel that "Mrs. Mawbey was a swindler".
-Another grievance arose in early July when John Mawbey rejected about a hundred of the posts that had been split; after negotiation he agreed to pay half-price as "they will do for a cross fence".
-As the grievances began to pile up and his resentment increased Jimmy Governor began to fantasise about bushranging.
-In a statement made after his capture Governor said that he, Ethel, Joe and Jack Underwood "were talking about bushranging at night after our work was done", with the discussions taking the form of boastful talk and bravado between the men.
+Bitterness towards the Mawbeys increased in Jimmy's mind as the weather turned colder at Breelong.
+He had complained that Mrs. Mawbey had overcharged him for rations when she compiled the bill.
+Another grievance arose in early July when Mr. Mawbey rejected about a hundred of the posts that had been split; after negotiation he agreed to pay half-price as "they will do for a cross fence".
+As the grievances began to pile up and his resentment increased, Jimmy began to fantasise about bushranging.
+In a statement made after his capture, he said that he, Ethel, Joe and Underwood "were talking about bushranging at night after our work was done", with the discussions taking the form of boastful talk and bravado between the men.